The Social Applications of Highly Composite Numbers:

-EXAMPLE: 12 is versatile because with 6 factors (1, 2, 3, 4, 6, 12), it has more factors than all the smaller numbers: 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, and 11.
+EXAMPLE: 12 is highly composite because with 6 factors (1, 2, 3, 4, 6, 12), it has more factors than all the smaller numbers: 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, and 11.

-A versatile number is a number that has a greater number of factors than any smaller number.
-Whenever the number of factors from the list above jumps, we designate a versatile number.
-Here are the first few versatiles with the number of factors is in parentheses: 2 (2), 4 (3), 6 (4), 12 (6), 24 (8), 36 (9), 48 (10), 60 (12), 120 (16), 180 (18), 240 (20), 360 (24), 720 (30), 840 (32), 1260 (36), 1680 (40), 2520 (48), 5040 (60), ...
+A highly composite number is a number that has a greater number of factors than any smaller number.
+Whenever the number of factors from the list above jumps, we designate a highly composite number.
+Here are the first few highly composites with the number of factors is in parentheses: 2 (2), 4 (3), 6 (4), 12 (6), 24 (8), 36 (9), 48 (10), 60 (12), 120 (16), 180 (18), 240 (20), 360 (24), 720 (30), 840 (32), 1260 (36), 1680 (40), 2520 (48), 5040 (60), ...

 There is no way to predict the next one except by trial.
 In other words, it's fascinating to try to look for patterns in these, but, there are none.
-For a while I thought that there was a prime next to every versatile except for 120.
+For a while I thought that there was a prime next to every highly composite except for 120.
 [This holds true up to 25,200 (90).]

 Versatile numbers are a sort of potential numerical nexus point.
 A point where many numbers can meet.

-Steven Ratering of Central College wrote, in 1991, a paper about highly composite numbers which he called by the name round numbers.
-He felt, and I believe rightly so, that these numbers were rounder than 10, 20, 30 ...
+Steven Ratering of Central College wrote, in 1991, a paper about “highly composite numbers” which he called by the name “round numbers.”
+He felt, and I believe rightly so, that these numbers were “rounder” than 10, 20, 30 ...
 100, etc.

-What use are versatile numbers?
+What use are highly composite numbers?

-Its hard to say exactly what percent of human interaction is involves numbers.
+It’s hard to say exactly what percent of human interaction is involves numbers.
 Trade (economics and business), construction of shelter, and sports certainly take up a large proportion of human time.

-EXAMPLE: Merchant A imports 360 items, a versatile number.
-Merchant B imports 375 items, a non-versatile number.
+EXAMPLE: Merchant A imports 360 items, a highly composite number.
+Merchant B imports 375 items, a non-highly composite number.
 The 360 items can be divided into 1, 2, 3, 4, 5, 6, 8, 9, 10, 12, 15, 18, 20, 24, 30, 36, 40, 45, 60, 72, 90, 120, 180, or 360 even groups.
 The 375 items can only be split into 1, 3, 5, 15, 25, 75, 125, and 375 even groups, unless fractions of items are used.

 EXAMPLE:A real estate broker can divide up land into lots of 25 acres.
 This means one could split it into 5 smaller lots of 5 acres each.
-To divide it up into a versatile 24 acres means one would have many more options: 2 by 12 acre lots, 3 by 8 acre lots, 4 by 6 acre lots.
+To divide it up into a highly composite 24 acres means one would have many more options: 2 by 12 acre lots, 3 by 8 acre lots, 4 by 6 acre lots.

-36, 24 and 12.
+EXAMPLE: The state legislature wants to reduce class size.
+What number do they pick?
+The highly composite numbers are 36, 24 and 12.
 This numbers should be given most consideration as they are the easiest to divide up.